hkkmrmnq/the_likes/README.md

 Backend for The Likes app.
 Work in progress.
 ===========================================

 The Likes is an app designed to find people with the same personal values.
-More detailed explanation further down below.
+More detailed explanation (also in Russian) further down below.

 #### Tools used:
 - Python 3.12